mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Commit

-A Commit message initiates a new epoch for the group, based on a collection of proposals.
+A Commit message initiates a new epoch for the group, based on a collection of Proposals.
 It instructs group members to update their representation of the state of the group by applying the proposals and advancing the key schedule.

 A group member that has observed one or more Proposal messages within an epoch MUST send a Commit message before sending application data.
 This ensures, for example, that any members whose removal was proposed during the epoch are actually removed before any application information is transmitted.

+The sender of a Commit message MUST include in it all valid Proposals that the sender has received during the current epoch.
+Invalid Proposals include, for example, Proposals with an invalid signature or Proposals that are semantically inconsistent, such as a Remove proposal for an unoccupied leaf.
+The Commit MUST NOT combine Proposals sent within different epochs.
+Despite these requirements, it is still possible for a valid Proposal not to be covered by a Commit, e.g., because the sender of the Commit did not receive the Proposal.
+In such cases, the sender of the proposal can retransmit the Proposal in the new epoch.

 Each proposal covered by the Commit is identified by a ProposalID structure.
 The `sender` field in this structure indicates the member of the group that sent